plasma cutter metal

 The CAM software applies correct tolerances, kerf width, lead-ins, and lead-outs using post-processing.
 The CAM file is entered into the CNC control, which converts it into signals that control the cutting process.

-Some entry-level plasma cutters include combined CAD/CAM software, making the transfer from drawing to cutting part quick and simple.
-It allows smaller shops to draw and cut parts on the shop floor while they are at the machine.
+Some entry-level plasma cutters include combined CAD/CAM software, making the transfer from drawing to cutting the part quick and simple.
+It allows smaller shops to draw and trim pieces on the shop floor while they are at the machine.

 The downdraft fume extraction tables with large-capacity filter units are more efficient for production machines.
 A fan or blower pulls the smoke below the cutting bed slats in the downdraft system.
 The fume extraction filter removes fume and dust via ductwork built into the cutting table.
 This method is a safer, more ecological, albeit more expensive, method of extracting dust and fumes.